Tyson Foerster Game Preview: Flyers vs. Red Wings

 Foerster Season Stats Insights

-- Foerster has a goal in four games this year through 28 games played, but has not had multiple goals in any of those games.
+- In four of 31 games this season, Foerster has scored a goal, but there are no multi-goal efforts on his ledger.

-- Foerster has a point in nine of 28 games played this year, with multiple points in one of them.
+- In 10 of 31 games this season, Foerster has registered a point, and in one of those games he came away with multiple points.

-- In six of 28 games this season, Foerster has had an assist, but no games with multiple assists.
+- In seven of 31 games this season, Foerster has had an assist, but no games with multiple assists.

-- The implied probability that Foerster hits the over on his points over/under is 48.8%, based on the odds.
+- Foerster's implied probability to go over his point total is 50% based on the odds.

-- There is an implied probability of 32.3% of Foerster going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Foerster has an implied probability of 32.3% of going over his assist prop bet.

 Sign up for Underdog fantasy today.